Scientists in Japan investigating the cause of hair loss

-The team, from the National Defence Medical College in Saitama, have been studying the microscopic world of growth factors – substances such as vitamins and hormones which are required for the stimulation of growth in cells – in the hope of being able to add new treatments to the MHRA licensed and FDA approved options already available
+The team, from the National Defence Medical College in Saitama, have been studying the microscopic world of growth factors substances such as vitamins and hormones which are required for the stimulation of growth in cells in the hope of being able to add new treatments to the MHRA licensed and FDA approved options already available

 They say that in tests on 12 people with “thin hair”, they were able to stimulate both terminal hair growth and a general thickening of existing hair using dalteparin/protamine nanoparticles, which can “effectively carry growth factors such as fibroblast.”